-These requirements are enforced not just rhetorically, but contractually through studio rules, performance evaluations, and surveillance systems.
+These requirements are enforced contractually through studio rules, performance evaluations, and surveillance systems.
 Even streamers who work from home are monitored.
-M4 explained: \textit{``We ask them to share their live link with a manager who checks if the lighting, camera, background are aligned with expectations.
-If not, they get a warning.
-If the setup is too basic, we suggest they pause streaming until they upgrade.''}
+M4 explained: \textit{“We ask them to share their live link with a manager who checks if the lighting, camera, background are aligned with expectations.
+If not, they get a warning and we suggest them do a upgrade.”}

 In some cases, MCNs also manage the physical layout of labor.
 Many operate shared studio spaces where streaming rooms are tiered by performance level.
 Higher-ranked streamers receive better infrastructure and services.
-L16 described how space and performance were linked: \textit{``At first, I shared a basement room with three other girls.
-It was tiny, and the internet cut out often.
+L16 described how space and performance were linked: \textit{“At first, I shared a basement room with three other girls.
+The equipment frequently freezes or becomes unresponsive, it’s difficult to operate, and there’s poor air circulation.
 When I ranked higher one month, I moved to a private room upstairs.
-But I had to pay more for it, nearly 3{,}000 RMB a month.''} These layered expectations create cycles of escalating cost and performance pressure.
-L20 recalled: \textit{``I spent most of my early earnings on room rental, clothes, gear.
+But I had to pay more for it, nearly 3{,}000 RMB a month.”} These layered expectations create cycles of escalating cost and performance pressure.
+L20 recalled: \textit{“I spent most of my early earnings on room rental, clothes, gear.
 I didn’t even realize I was in debt until month three.
-But by then, I didn’t dare quit; I was too invested.''} Streamers are often told that these are necessary “investments” in their future algorithmic visibility.
+But by then, I didn’t dare quit; I was too invested.”} Streamers are often told that these are necessary “investments” in their future algorithmic visibility.
 But the platform algorithm offers no guarantees.
-L22 shared her experience: \textit{``I borrowed money from my cousin to redecorate my stream room.
+L22 shared his experience: \textit{“I borrowed money from my cousin to redecorate my stream room.
 I told myself, if I looked more professional, I’d get better exposure.
 But nothing happened.
-Now I just feel stuck.''} As shown in ~\autoref{fig:livestream_room_comparison}, the material differentiation of studio spaces reflects a managed hierarchy of visibility and professionalism, reinforcing MCNs’ externally imposed belief that algorithmic success is contingent on aesthetic and technical upgrades.
+Now I just feel stuck.”} As shown in ~\autoref{fig:livestream_room_comparison}, the material differentiation of studio spaces reflects a managed hierarchy of visibility and professionalism, reinforcing MCNs’ externally imposed belief that algorithmic success is contingent on aesthetic and technical upgrades.